Current accounts with overdrafts

 Can you switch current accounts with an overdraft?

 Yes, you can.
 Having an overdraft won’t stop CASS (the current account switching scheme) from doing its thing and transferring your direct debits and payments to your new bank while closing your old account.
-If you had an overdraft with your old bank but weren’t using it, you don’t have to do anything except from applying for an overdraft with your new bank if you still want it.
+If you had an overdraft with your old bank but weren’t using it, you don’t have to do anything except apply for an overdraft with your new bank if you still want it.

 - See if your new bank will accept your overdraft.
 If it does, you’ll be able to transfer it directly from your old account.
 Just make sure you’re not getting yourself a worse deal.